100% Fullblood Wagyu Beef Shipped Direct to Your Kitchen

 Favorite Cut of Wagyu: NY Strip

 Griff, Bob and Mary’s son-in-law, joined the family business in 2007.
 Born with a passion for food, as a toddler Griff was known to pull exotic delicacies like pate and haddock off his parents table.
 His career started out in the gourmet mecca of New York on the editorial team of the popular dining guide, Zagat Survey.
 Griff now resides in Los Angeles and holds an MBA in Sustainability Management.
 His passion for the land, and for exquisite, conscientious food experiences has driven the company’s values of excellence.
 He loves cooking for his wife and two young kids, running, writing, and family time.

-Favorite Cut of Wagyu: Ribeye
+Favorite Cut of Wagyu: Short Rib

-Favorite Cut of Wagyu: Flat Iron
+Favorite Cut of Wagyu: Flat Iron & Ribeye